openUC2/UC2-GIT/APPLICATIONS/APP_POL_Crossed_Polarizers/Readme.md

 ## New Ideas
-We are open to new idea source (dad joke about open-source project :( ).
+We are open to new idea source (dad joke about open-source project :neutral_face: ).
 Just open a new issue and spread your idea!